 Culture in Guatemala

 Among the travelers, the colonial city Antigua is a hotspot.
 This city was Guatemala’s capital but got destroyed by a huge earthquake in 1773.
 However, it is on the list of UNESCO World Heritage Sites therefore, travelers visit Antiqua.
 Additionally, the amazing atmosphere makes that people easily fall in love with the city.
-Obviously, that’s why Antigua will be the first place in Guatemala where ResiRest will spread their wings.
+Obviously, that’s why Antigua was the the first place in Guatemala where ResiRest spread their wings.
+Also, you can eat with a family in San Gaspar Vivar, which is close to Antigua.

 Food in Guatemala